linode/docs/docs/guides/tools-reference/tools/how-to-use-dog-dns-client/index.md

 MX github.com.
 12m40s   10 "alt4.aspmx.l.google.com."
 {{< /output >}}

-And here is an example using the DoH protocol via a Cloudflare DNS server.
+Below is an example using the DoH protocol via a Cloudflare DNS server.
 This protocol can be used for the same reason as the DoT protocol, but has the added feature that it runs on the popular **443** port.
 That potentially allows it to blend in with other traffic:

     dog github.com NS --https @https://cloudflare-dns.com/dns-query